MacDonnell Road: Conservation

 The western half of MacDonnell Road is part of the Central Route of the Central and Western Heritage Trail of the Hong Kong Tourist Association.
 The Route includes the First Church of Christ Scientist Hong Kong and St. Paul's Co-educational College.

 Transportation

-The Peak Tram meets the road near the St. Paul's Co-educational College.

-Other than the Peak Tram (MacDonnell Road stop), MacDonnell Road can be reached by Citybus route 12A running from Admiralty, and the public light bus route 1A running from Star Ferry in Central.
+MacDonnell Road is served by a Peak Tram stop and two bus routes: Citybus Route 12A running from Admiralty, and public light bus Route 1A running from Star Ferry in Central.